Mariah Carey: 2018–2024: Caution, The Meaning of Mariah Carey, and anniversary album reissues

 In February 2019, Carey commenced the Caution World Tour in support of the album.
 On September 18, 2019, she released "In the Mix", the theme song for the ABC sitcom Mixed-ish.
 On November 1, 2019, Carey re-released her holiday album Merry Christmas for its 25th anniversary.
 In December, a mini-documentary titled Mariah Carey Is Christmas!, charting the creation and subsequent cultural legacy of "All I Want for Christmas Is You", premiered on Amazon Music.
 Peaking at number one on the Billboard Hot 100 the same year, the song became Carey's nineteenth chart-topper in the US.

-Carey celebrated the 30th anniversary of her debut album through 2020, in a promotional campaign billed "#MC30".
+Carey celebrated the 30th anniversary of her debut album through 2020, in a promotional campaign billed "#MC30", with weekly releases including digital EPs, vinyls, bonus cuts, live performances and unreleased footage.
 A live EP, The Live Debut – 1990, was released on July 17, 2020.
 Her memoir, The Meaning of Mariah Carey which was co-written with Michaela Angela Davis, was published in September of the same year.
 The memoir reached number one on The New York Times Best Seller list after its first week of release.
 On October 2, 2020, Carey released a compilation album titled The Rarities, which includes rare and unreleased songs that Carey recorded at various stages of her career.
-At the end of October, Carey was featured on Busta Rhymes' single "Where I Belong".
+At the end of October, Carey was featured on Busta Rhymes's single "Where I Belong".
 Carey's 2020 Christmas special, Mariah Carey's Magical Christmas Special, premiered on December 4, 2020, on Apple TV+ along with a soundtrack.
 A new version of Carey's 2010 song "Oh Santa!", featuring Ariana Grande and Jennifer Hudson, was released as a single the same day.
 "All I Want for Christmas Is You" topped the UK chart for the first time that month, becoming her third number one in the nation, with an unprecedented 69 weeks in its top 40 before reaching the summit.